brsr/antitile/docs/conway.rst

 --------------
 * Are there any operators such that `rxr = dxd`?
 (They would have to be operators with :math:`\Lambda= \pm 1`.)
-* Is/are there an/other condition/s that can be added to the values for
-  :math:`L_x` to make the set of conditions sufficient as well as necessary?
+* Are there other conditions that can be added to the values for :math:`L_x` to make the set of conditions sufficient as well as necessary?
 * Is there a good invariant related to the chirality of a Conway operator?
 * What other invariants need to be added to fully characterize Conway operators?